LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <br/>

-4. Review the installed extensions in VS Code that are used for this lab.
+7. Review the installed extensions in VS Code that are used for this lab.
+The installed version might be higher than in the screenshots.

     a.
 Click on the **Extensions** icon in the left navigation bar in VS Code.